-Abigail Chabitnoy’s debut poetry collection, How to Dress a Fish, represents the challenges of articulating ancestral history and how it comes to bear on the life of the poet.
+Abigail Chabitnoy’s debut poetry collection, How to Dress a Fish (Wesleyan University Press, 2019), represents the challenges of articulating ancestral history and how it comes to bear on the life of the poet.
 Chabitnoy’s great-grandfather, Michael Chabitnoy, who was taken from Alaska to Carlisle Indian School in Pennsylvania, is the focus of many of these poems.
 Chabitnoy, a member of the Tangirnaq Native Village in Kodiak, Alaska, uses her poetic skills to confront and negotiate her lost ancestral connections due to the brutalities of a dominant culture that oppressed and extinguished many Native American groups at genocidal levels.
 The poems in this collection are innovative and skillful, employing aesthetic techniques that coincide with the fragmented nature of the subject matter.
 They are creative meditations on personhood, history, family, and myth, engaging with unique forms—like grocery lists, newspaper/press clippings, and government records.
 They also make good use of photographs, white space within poems, and a hand-drawn symbol placed at key points throughout the book as a way to explore alternative modes of expression.

 The poems in How to Dress a Fish are concerned with larger questions about history and Native American culture, and how that culture has been distorted, corrupted, cheapened, and in some ways, permanently destroyed.
 In many of these poems, Chabitnoy speaks directly to her great-grandfather, sometimes asking complex questions: “What’s behind you(r back)?”
 These questions hold immense depth in the collection and drive the narrative threads forward even as they appear fragmented, and at times, incomplete.
 In “Shebutnoy,” the speaker attempts to answer impossible questions about her family history, but manages to hit a nerve when she says: